Graptopetalum 'Purple Delight'

 Graptopetalum 'Purple Delight', also known as Graptopetalum 'Snow White', is an elegant succulent with pale green leaves covered with a frostlike bloom, often beautifully mottled, and clustered in rosettes at the end of bare stems.
 It grows up to 6 inches (15 cm) tall, branching at the base.
 The stems are up to 10 inches (25 cm) long and 0.5 inches (1.3 cm) in diameter, at first erect, later decumbent but somewhat upright at the top, and often with aerial roots.
 The rosettes can reach 4 inches (10 cm) in diameter.
 Leaves range in color from deep lilac and light pink-red to frosty white, depending on the season and conditions in which the plant is grown.
 They are up to 2.2 inches (5.5 cm) long, up to 0.8 inches (2 cm) wide, and up to 0.4 inches (1 cm) thick.

 The flowers are star-shaped, 5-merous, and have white petals with some red dots, different from flower to flower.
-They appear in clusters on usually simple, up to 0.8 inches (20 cm) long stalks that arise near the stem tip in spring.
+They appear in clusters on usually simple stalks that arise near the stem tips and reach up to 0.8 inches (20 cm) in length in spring.

 How to Grow and Care for Graptopetalum 'Purple Delight'